ibm-cloud-docs/key-protect/integrations/sync-resources.md

       </caption>
     </table>

-    A successful `GET api/v2/keys/<key_ID>/actions/sync"` request returns an HTTP `204 No Content` response, which indicates that the IBM cloud service that is associated with the specified key has been notified.
+    A successful `GET api/v2/keys/<key_ID>/actions/sync` request returns an HTTP `204 No Content` response, which indicates that the IBM cloud service that is associated with the specified key has been notified.

-    The sync API can only be called once per hour per key.
-If you send a request to this API and the key has been synced within the past hour, the API will return a `409 Conflict` response.
+    The sync API can only be initialized if it has been longer than an hour since the last notification to the associated cloud services of the key.
+If you send a request to this API and the key has been synced or a key lifecycle action has been taken within the past hour, the API will return a `409 Conflict` response.
     {: note}